Are probiotics for skin care worth the hype?

 Manufacturers of probiotics claim a host of benefits to our general health, but studies have shown more moderate ones from these ‘friendly bacteria’:

-- A reduction in diarrhea (infectious and associated with antiobiotic use)
+- A reduction in diarrhea (infectious and associated with antibiotic use)

 - Certain probiotic strains help in mild to moderate ulcerative colitis (a type of inflammatory bowel disease) and possibly for bloating and gas in irritable bowel syndrome (IBS)